mmore500/reinterpretive-label/README.md

 # reinterpretive-label

-Anything can become art by the addition of a sufficiently clever interpretive label, even really lame things.
+Anything can become art by the addition of a sufficiently clever interpretive label, even really lousy things.
-So, let's reinterpret lame things and make them awesome by adding interpretive label stickers!
+So, let's reinterpret lousy things and make them awesome by adding interpretive label stickers!

 ![](example.png)